ora0600/confluent-cdc-workshop/terraform/aws/README.md

 * aws_secret_key: AWS User Key secret
 * aws_region: Region in AWS should be same like TF_VAR_cc_cloud_region, but is not enforced could also another region
 * ssh_key_name: Name of the compute ssh key, we will use.
 AWS owns the public key and you need the private key, create it before AWS deployment
-* ami_oracle21c: The name of the Oracle AMI Image.
-If you can't create it by yourself, please ask Confluent
 * owner_email: Every AWS Resource will get a tag owner_email with email you mentioned here
 * bucket_name: S3 bucket name
 * sf_user: Your Salesforce user